peipeiwang6/peipeiwang6.github.io/_pages/Education.md

 **2010-2016	Ph.D** (Botany), University of Chinese Academy of Sciences, Beijing, China

 **2008-2010	Visiting student**, State Key Laboratory of Systematic and Evolutionary Botany, Institute of Botany, Chinese Academy of Sciences, Beijing, China

 **2007-2010	Master** (Natural Geography), Chengdu University of Technology, Sichuan, China

-**2002-2006	B.S.** (Resources Environment and the Management of Urban and Rural Planning), Chengdu University of Technology, Sichuan, China
+**2002-2006	B.S.** (Resources-Environment and the Management of Urban and Rural Planning), Chengdu University of Technology, Sichuan, China